maypok86/otter/docs/user-guide/v2/features/loading.md

 # Loading

 Otter provides a `Loader` interface that supports loading values from external sources into the cache when they are not present.
 This allows you to automatically populate the cache with data as needed.
+The `Loader` implementation should always return `ErrNotFound` if the entry was not found in the data source.

 ```go
 // Define a loader function